 The law and sunbeds in Ireland

-After years of campaigning, we are delighted that the use of sunbeds is now controlled by law in this country.
-This legislation includes:
+The use of sunbeds is now controlled by law in this country.

-- A ban on the sale, hire or use of sunbeds to any person under 18 years of age
+- Sell or hire a sunbed to any person under 18 years of age;

 Still thinking of using a sunbed?